 - Not a great fit if you are looking to manage all your social media postings and social media calendars in one place.

 - It’s more of a file-sharing and storage platform than a social media calendar tool.

 Verified Google Drive User

 Google Drive could offer better security to keep all your sensitive data safe.
 With ease of accessibility comes the risk of breach.
 Adding more features that allow Google Drive to be secured more easily would be helpful.

-Where a number of social media calendars that we’ve talked about aren’t Instagram-friendly, Hopper HQ markets itself as the #1 Instagram scheduling tool.
-Fashion brands, cosmetic brands, Restaurants, food bloggers, models, and influencers - Hopper HQ is for you.
-Social media marketers who manage more than one Instagram account have the added advantage of being able to manage all accounts using a single Hooper HQ login
+Where several social media calendars that we’ve talked about aren’t so Instagram-friendly, Hopper HQ markets itself as the #1 Instagram scheduling tool.
+Fashion brands, cosmetic brands, restaurants, food bloggers, models, and influencers – Hopper HQ is for you.
+Social media marketers who handle more than one Instagram account have the added advantage of managing all accounts using a single Hooper HQ login.

-Other than Instagram, Hopper HQ works for only Facebook and Twitter.
-The tools social media calendar planner is easy to use, has a neat layout, and also helps easy re-scheduling of posts that you’ve lined up for sharing on social media.
+Other than Instagram, Hopper HQ works for only Facebook, LinkedIn, and Twitter.
+The social media calendar planner is easy to use and has a neat layout.
+It also helps in rescheduling posts you’ve lined up for sharing on social media.

 - The tool has some interesting image editing features.
-It helps you add filters, borders, and text overlays, etc. to make your images more eye-catching.
+It helps you add filters, borders, text overlays, etc., to make your images more eye-catching.

 - You can make sure that your audience on mobile sees quality images and pictures.
 Before posting, you can preview how the images will look on mobile screens.

 I like the straight-forward UI and clean, uncomplicated layout.
 It’s easy to use, too.
 Most tasks are self-explanatory.
 It does the job for me.
 I don’t really need much more than what it already does, and I’m hoping the ease-of-use will not change in future.